• Skip to primary navigation

 🛒 You can find detailed measurements for all ingredients in the printable version of the recipe card at the bottom of this post.

-1. Add all ingredients (ground walnuts, oat flour, tapioca starch, coconut sugar, vegan butter) to a food processor.
+Add all these ingredients to a food processor.
+This includes the ground walnuts, oat flour, tapioca starch, coconut sugar, and vegan butter.

 Two photos collage showing a food processor with flour, sugar and cubed butter and then with the cookie dough.